alteryx/react-comms/src/Docs/getting-started/usage.md

 To support internationalization, you need to pass a `messages` object to your DesignerApi.
 The `messages` object should contain your translated messages.

 From there, you can use the `FormattedMessage` component provided by `react-intl` to toggle the message based on your locale.
-The locale is managed by the communication bridge between the DesignerApi and the Alteryx product your custom app lives in.
+The locale is managed by the communication bridge between the DesignerApi and the Alteryx product where your custom app lives.

 ``` jsx static
   import React from 'react'